Climate and Average Weather Year Round in Buenos Aires Argentina

-The warm season lasts for 3.5 months, from November 30 to March 13, with an average daily high temperature above 77°F. The hottest day of the year is January 14, with an average high of 83°F and low of 70°F.
+The warm season lasts for 3.5 months, from November 30 to March 13, with an average daily high temperature above 77°F. The hottest month of the year in Buenos Aires is January, with an average high of 82°F and low of 69°F.

-The cool season lasts for 3.0 months, from May 25 to August 26, with an average daily high temperature below 62°F. The coldest day of the year is July 18, with an average low of 47°F and high of 57°F.
+The cool season lasts for 3.0 months, from May 25 to August 26, with an average daily high temperature below 62°F. The coldest month of the year in Buenos Aires is July, with an average low of 47°F and high of 57°F.